Skip to Main Content

 • the copying does not substitute for the purchase of the original; is not directed by a higher authority; is not used repeatedly by the same instructor for the same course, and no charge beyond the actual cost of the copying is passed on to the student.

 We recommend that you conduct a fair use analysis each time you plan to use a copyrighted work and retain records of your analysis.
+See How to Apply Fair Use to Your Situation on the Fair Use tab in this guide.

 Section 110 of U.S. Copyright law clearly permits the use of lawfully obtained music and/or video in face-to-face classroom settings.
 These are typically referred to as performances or displays.
 In addition, a fair use case can also be made for changes to materials undertaken for purposes of commentary, criticism, or parody.
 We recommend that you conduct a fair use analysis each time you plan to use a copyrighted work and retain records of your analysis.
 A fair use case is generally eroded in cases where use is repeated.